andrewzm/atminv/README.md

 Note that if `load_results <- 1` then the computationally intensive results are simply loaded from cache.
 To run from scratch please set `load_results <- 0`.

-UK and Ireland case study
+UK and Ireland case study in Paper 1
 -------

 The file `chemo_UK_study.R` contains the code for Example 4.2.
 Unfortunately the files are too large to upload on Github so they have been uploaded [here](http://hpc.niasra.uow.edu.au/ckan/dataset/example-dataset-for-atmospheric-trace-gas-inversion) instead.
 We only provide an `R` file for this example, which, however is self-contained.
 The `R` file is named `chemo_UK_study.R` and is found in the root folder on this page.
 It should run without any problems when all the datasets have been extracted and put in a `../data/` folder.
 Obviously this path can be changed within the code to suit one's needs.